 Canon 1D X Mark II vs Nikon D750

-The Canon EOS-1D X Mark II and the Nikon D750 are two digital cameras that were officially introduced, respectively, in February 2016 and September 2014.
+The Canon EOS-1D X Mark II and the Nikon D750 are two digital cameras that were announced, respectively, in February 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably smaller (40 percent) than the Canon 1D X Mark II.
 Moreover, the D750 is substantially lighter (51 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Nikon Lens Catalog (D750).